Ian Culverhouse

 Ian Brett Culverhouse (born 22 September 1964) is an English former professional footballer and manager who played as a defender.
-He currently manages King's Lynn Town.

 Culverhouse began his career with Tottenham Hotspur.
 He found first team opportunities limited there and made just two league appearances for the club, though he did get a winner's medal in the UEFA Cup as he was an unused substitute for Spurs in the 1984 final against Anderlecht.

 In October 1985, Norwich City manager Ken Brown paid £50,000 for Culverhouse, who would go on to spend almost a decade at Carrow Road.
 At the time Culverhouse joined Norwich, they were in the Second Division and were favourites to win promotion back to the First Division.
 They duly did so, and Culverhouse ended his first season at Carrow Road with a Second Division championship medal.
 For a while it look as though he might add a First Division title medal the following season, as Norwich emerged as surprise title contenders, although they eventually had to settle to a fifth-place finish – the highest final position in the club's history at the time.